Navdeep

-Film career

-Navdeep has appeared in both Telugu and Tamil films, portraying diverse characters.
+Career

+Films

 Navdeep's first film appearance was in the 2004 Telugu romantic film, Jai, in which he played an Indian boxer fighting Laskar-E-Taiba terrorists.
-The movie was a hit.
-In the 2005 Tamil blockbuster Arinthum Ariyamalum, he portrayed a hero who is the son of the don, Prakash Raj, who was estranged from his father.
-His following films were primarily forgettable and failed at the box office, despite him gaining a reputation as a talented actor.
+The movie was a success.
+In the 2005 Tamil film Arinthum Ariyamalum, he portrayed a hero who is the son of the don, Prakash Raj, who was estranged from his father.
+His following films were Largely overlooked and unsuccessful at the box office.

-His biggest break was the 2007 film Chandamama, where he starred along with Kajal Aggarwal, in which his performance as a flirty and naughty youth won high praise.
-The film was one of the biggest blockbusters of 2007, and Navdeep and Kajal won high accolades.
+His biggest break was the 2007 film Chandamama, where he starred along with Kajal Aggarwal, in which his performance as a flirty and naughty youth won praise.
+The film was one of the biggest blockbusters of 2007, and Navdeep and Kajal won accolades.
 He later essayed a lead role in Arya 2 opposite Kajal once again and Allu Arjun, and he received praise for his character with grey shades.
 Despite it being a multi starrer with Allu Arjun, Navdeep made his presence felt in this box office hit.

 From 2010 till 2013, he continued to star in diverse films, which include Om Shanti opposite Aditi Sharma, Kajal Aggarwal, and Nikhil Siddharth, the mystery thriller Yagam, slapstick comedy Mugguru, romantic drama Aakasame Haddu, a cameo in Oh My Friend, and the thriller Mythri, none of which made a mark at the box office.

-In 2013, Navdeep played the powerful main antagonist opposite Jr. NTR in Baadshah, and the film was a blockbuster.
+In 2013, Navdeep played the antagonist opposite Jr. NTR in Baadshah, and the film was a blockbuster.
 Later that year, he starred in masala flick Vasool Raja, in which Srihari played an important role.
 That movie failed at the box office.
+That same year, he had given his voice to an HIV/AIDS education animated software tutorial created by the nonprofit organization TeachAids.
 In 2014, his crime comedy Bangaru Kodipetta was an average venture, in which he starred opposite Swathi Reddy, and then he played the male lead in the supernatural horror flick Ice Cream, which was a hit at the box office.
 He also hosted the "3rd South Indian International Movie Awards" that year.
 He played a cameo role in Anukshanam and his next film Poga flopped.
-In 2015 he starred in another crime drama Bham Bolenath, which flopped miserably, and played a cameo in Tamil movie Idhu Enna Maayam.
+In 2015, he starred in another crime drama Bham Bolenath, which flopped miserably, and played a cameo in Tamil movie Idhu Enna Maayam.